 When this was done we were escorted inside the gates of the monastery to an open-air temple.
 Inside here is where we got our first glimpse of the tiger cubs.
 From this moment on I'm pretty sure I never stopped smiling for the rest of the day.
 We were stationed with one or two tiger cubs and then given the opportunity to bottle feed them.
 Quite simply an amazing experience.
 The cubs range in age and size, the very large tigers might only be a few months old but are huge and still given a bottle.
 I had a couple junior-size cubs both of whom were quite hungry and eager to eat.
 There were two cubs who were only six-weeks old and they just stole everyone's heart.
 But these two could really make a fuss if they were being held and wanted to be put down.
 What lungs these little guys have.
 I was fortunate enough to get to hold one when he was calm - best photos of my life.
 Priceless.

+After feeding the cubs the monks gathered on a raised platform and began chanting.
 The temple was respectfully quiet.
 I committed a faux pax by not crossing my legs but a staff member kindly corrected me for which I was grateful.
 Showing the bottom of one's foot is a sign of disrespect in Thailand.
 Feet are considered dirty.
 Shoes are not to be worn inside most buildings - though it seems stores now make exceptions.
 After the monks got their breakfast, we were invited to partake of the food brought in earlier that morning, along with the staff.
 The staff are very aggressive about getting to this food.
 They want to get to the best of it as I'm guessing it's the only food they'll get all day.
 I felt so bad that I was eating any of it - and not recognizing most of it I ate very little of it.
 Just a small spoon of rice and a tiny piece of chicken and part of a piece of fruit.
 But I was OK with that because all I wanted to do was play with the TIGERS!

-s and deer distracted the tigers who acted like stubborn children.
+After breakfast we each got to walk a tiger cub to the play area.
+Along the way wild pigs and deer distracted the tigers who acted like stubborn children.
 They did not want to go where they were supposed to when there were creatures to chase, and sometimes mine would just stubbornly sit down and not want to move.
 Kinda funny.
 Inside the play area we had big bamboo poles with bags and bottles on the end for the cubs to play with.
 They're really no different than house cats, if something moves they're gonna pounce on it.

 After play time was over these cubs went off somewhere to rest and we moved on to the bathing area.
 The tigers were now getting progressively bigger.
 I can't believe I was sudsing and hosing off a tiger, but I was and it was awesome.

-to a canyon where there was a large pool and we humans were then put inside a cage while the big tigers were brought into the canyon for their playtime - sans chains.
+Next we went down into a canyon where there was a large pool and we humans were then put inside a cage while the big tigers were brought into the canyon for their playtime - sans chains.
 And what a show they put on for us as the handlers exercised and played with them in the water and the tigers played with each other.
 They're very agile despite their humongous size.
 After this show we went to another area where two large tiger brothers were resting in the shade.
 They were sleepy so we spent some time getting pictures taken with them.
 That ended the morning portion of our day.
 We spent extra money to get to enjoy this experience and it was worth every penny.
 We could never enjoy something like this in the states where everything is so regulated and people sue over every little thing.
 You have to travel to other parts of the world to be able to experience something like this.

-was much more crowded whereas there'd been fewer than 20 of us during the morning program.
+In the afternoon we went back in to spend more time with the cats.
+This is when the bulk of tourists come to visit so it was much more crowded whereas there'd been fewer than 20 of us during the morning program.
 This is the tigers' nap time in the hot afternoon so its when its safest to mingle with them and get their photos.
 We did a lot of posing with sleeping tigers then escorted them to the canyon for the real photo ops.
 It was here that I got to sit with a big tiger and have pictures taken with his head in my lap.
 I'm telling you life does not get any better than it was at that precise moment - except maybe when I was holding the six-week-old cub earlier in the day.
 I just think that tigers are the most magnificent creatures on the face of the earth.
 I love all cats, big and small, wild and tame, but there's something about the tiger that captures my fascination most of all.
 To mingle with them without them being in cages, to pet them, play with them, feed them, hold them, it was truly the experience of a lifetime.
 Its hard to put it into words when you get a day you always dreamed of and it finally happens and its everything you hoped for.
 It really was a perfect day.
 One of those experiences that transcend time and space, that take you to a level of joy that you can't put into words.
 Everyone should get to have at least one perfect day in life.
 For some it's their wedding day or the birth of their child, for me, my perfect day was a day spent with the most magnificent and majestic creatures on earth.
 I will have other experiences in life that bring me joy and happiness, but there will be few if any days that will bring me the same level of perfect happiness that I had on this day with the tigers.

 Tuesday, August 23, 2011